kihooncs/Algorithms/README.md

 # Crucial Data Structures & Algorithms for Technical Interviews

-Author: Kihoon Lee (Computer Science Student at University of Washington-Seattle)

 Crucial Data Structures & Algorithms for Technical Interviews is a great resource to prepare coding interviews.

 This repository includes but not limited to fundamental and advanced algorithms, data structures, and technical question patterns.